nf-core/test-datasets/README.md

   - saccharomyces_cerevisiae
     - kallisto_results.tar.gz: archive of the kallisto results folder taken from a run of nf-core/rnaseq (a53a004) with the test profile and '--pseudo_aligner kallisto' set,
     - salmon_results.tar.gz: archive of the salmon results folder taken from a run of nf-core/rnaseq (a53a004) with the test profile and '--pseudo_aligner salmon' set,
-    - genome_gfp.gtf: merged gtf file taken from a run of nf-core/rnaseq (a53a004) with the test profile and '--pseudo_aligner kallisto' set,
+    - genome_gfp.gtf: merged gtf file taken from a run of nf-core/rnaseq (a53a004) with the test profile and '--pseudo_aligner kallisto' set
+  - actinidia_chinensis
+    - genome
+      - chr1
+        - genome.fasta.gz: Chr1 bases 1 to 7 million acquired from [Zenodo/10.5281/zenodo.5717386](https://zenodo.org/doi/10.5281/zenodo.5717386)

 ### pangenomics